Bran-Sun/Bran-Sun.github.io/project.md

 * Motivation: Locality Principle.
 A locality can be any group of people who will transact within the group to a greater extent than outside the group.
 For example, people in the same place, company, organization.

 * Method: The Blockgraph splits the blockchain into a global chain and multiple local chains.
 Every locality has its own chain and all local chains are synchronized to the global chain.
 If an end user wants to spend money in another locality, she has to transfer her money to that locality first.

-* My contributions:
-	1. implemented Blockgraph based on Bitcoin-0.11
-	2. designed part of protocols and consensus mechanism
-	3. conducted mathematical analysis about the security of Blockgraph

 You can read the <a href="../public/doc/blockgraph.pdf">poster</a> to better understand our project.